1994 United States Senate election in Texas

 The 1994 United States Senate election in Texas was held November 8, 1994.
 Incumbent Republican U.S. Senator Kay Bailey Hutchison won re-election to her first full term.
 This marked the first time that a Republican won a full term to this seat in history.

+Republican primary

+Immediately following her victory in the June 1993 special election for U.S. Senate, incumbent senator Kay Bailey Hutchinson sought nomination by the Republican Party for a full term.
+Though Hutchinson faced six opponents in the primary, she received 84% of the vote, thus securing the nomination without a runoff.